back to stories

 With our excellent guide and tracker team, Andrea Sithole and Sersant Sibuyi, we managed to find her quickly.
 She was in an established Tamboti grove moving from large tree to large tree, spraying urine onto the trunk and lower hanging leaves to demarcate her territory to other leopards.

 She popped out onto an open clearing with a herd of impala standing at the far edge of it.
 The impala were exposed and there was no way she would be able to hunt them.
 Fortuitously for us, it changed the leopard’s chosen direction.
-If she had continued on her trajectory she would have undoubtedly caught their attention and with their distinctive snorting alarm calls, would have bought the attention of every other prey species in the area to her.

 With no cover in the clearing and impala on the far side, the leopard quickly changed direction, which eventually led her to another herd much easier to hunt.